-Manufacturer: Own the Wave
+Own the Wave Adjustable Alloy Review

 Our Analysis and Test Results

-The Own the Wave model stood out for three reasons: It was one of the heaviest models in our test fleet, it had one of the widest adjustment ranges of the group, and it was the cheapest model tested.
+The Own the Wave model stood out for three reasons.
+It was one of the heaviest models in our test fleet.
+It had one of the widest adjustment ranges of the group.
+And, it was the cheapest model tested.
 All of this combined makes this paddle a great option for families who will share the paddle between many users and who don't want to spend a ton of cash.

 Ease of Adjustment

 With a TwinPin locking mechanism, this model is easy and intuitive to adjust.
 Our testers never had a problem with this locking mechanism, which is a huge bonus.
 Plus, the Own the Wave has numbers marking each adjustment hole, so when you are switching the paddle between many users, you can remember which height worked best for you and simply adjust the paddle to that height.
 With an 18-inch adjustment range, this paddle represented one of the widest adjustment ranges in our test fleet.

-This system operates by pushing out a "C" shaped collar clamp that releases an attached stainless steel pin from its adjustment hole and allows the handle end of the shaft to be adjusted up or down.
-When you've reached your desired length you push the clamp back in towards the shaft and the pin goes into the nearest hole.
+This system operates by pushing out a "C" shaped collar clamp that releases an attached stainless steel pin from its adjustment hole and allows the shaft to be adjusted up or down.
+When you've reached your desired length, you push the clamp back in towards the shaft and the pin goes into the nearest hole.

 This is the cheapest paddle in our review.
 If you are looking to get out on the water and don't mind a bit of extra bulk and lower performance, then this paddle will work just fine for your needs.

-A sturdy model that is a bit on the heavier side, the Own the Wave paddle has an intuitive adjutsment system and a large adjustment range, making it good for families who don't demand the highest level of performance.
+A sturdy model that is a bit on the heavier side, the Own the Wave paddle has an intuitive adjustment system and a large adjustment range, making it good for families who don't demand the highest level of performance.